Matching on Generalized Propensity Scores with Continuous Exposures: Introduction

 \section{Introduction}

-Estimating the causal effects in many air pollution epidemiology studies is challenging as 1) the treatment (or named exposure in this setting) is continuous in nature, thus one has to allow for flexible estimation of the exposure-response function on a continuous scale; 2) they are observational studies, thus often contain a large set of covariates that are associated with both the exposure and outcome of interest (potential confounders); and 3) these studies are often large-scale and are therefore computationally burdensome requiring the analysis of massive datasets containing millions of observations.
+In large-scale observational studies, estimating the causal effects is challenging because: 1) the treatment (or named exposure in epidemiology) is often continuous in nature, and thus one has to allow for flexible estimation of the exposure-response function (ERF) on a continuous scale; 2) the exposure assignment is not random, and thus we need to properly adjust for potential confounders (i.e., pre-exposure covariates associated with both exposure assignment and outcome); and 3) in the presence of large datasets, causal inference analyses can be computationally burdensome.

+In our motivational example of air pollution epidemiology, confounding adjustment is traditionally achieved by fitting a multivariate regression model with the health outcome as the dependent variable, air pollution exposure as an independent variable, and many potential confounders as additional independent variables (e.g., \cite{di2017air,liu2019ambient,wang2019association}).
+It has been well documented in the literature that traditional regression methods do not allow for a clear distinction between the design and analysis stages, are susceptible to model misspecification, offer limited sensitivity analyses tools to assess underlying assumptions, and often their results cannot be interpreted as causal effects \citep{rubin2008objective,imai2018matching}.
+Many researchers have advocated for the development and implementation of methods for causal inference to inform air pollution policy \citep{dominici2014particulate,goldman2019don,peters2019promoting,carone2019pursuit,bind2019causal}.